The Beginner’s Guide to Flipping Houses for Profit

 Step #2: Start Building Your House Flipping Team

-Your team at the very least should be composed of real estate brokers, contractors, architects, insurance specialists, accountants and money lenders.
-All these professionals can help you shorten your learning curve and get you making money flipping houses faster than you would have been able to do on your own.
+Your team—at the very least—should be comprised of real estate brokers, contractors, architects, insurance specialists, accountants, and money lenders.
+All these professionals can help you figure everything out faster and get you making money flipping houses quicker than you would on your own.

 Finding a suitable property to flip is certainly a challenge.
-This is especially true if you have decided to look in a specific geographic area you’ve both fully researched and is situated in an area which interests you.
-Ideally, you should be able to buy the house for a low price, eyeball it to be able to rehab it quickly and relatively cheaply, so you can sell it at a higher price…and obviously make a profit.
-Knowing all these aspects in order to make the profit, you’ll need to rely heavily on your house flip team from Step #2 above.
+This is especially true if you have decided to look in a specific geographic area you’ve fully researched that is situated in an area that interests you.
+Ideally, you should be able to buy the house for a low price, eyeball it to be able to rehab it quickly and relatively cheaply, so you can sell it at a higher price (and obviously make a profit).
+Knowing all these aspects in order to make the profit, you’ll need to rely heavily on your house flip team from step No. 2 above.

 A good real estate agent can assist you in finding houses to flip.
-You may want to focus on properties that may not need expensive repairs or you can focus on properties that need more extensive repairs, but the repairs will substantially increase the equity.
+You may want to focus on properties that theoretically won't need expensive repairs.
+Alternatively, you can focus on properties that do need more extensive repairs, but the repairs will substantially increase the equity.
 Both real estate agents and real estate wholesalers can help you in finding both kinds of properties.

 Step #4: Do the House Flipping Math

 When doing your initial house flipping analysis, you can do a little “napkin math” to estimate if the house is a winner.
-The first thing you need to do is determine the potential selling price of the house when it’s all fixed up – this is what’s known as After Repair Value (or ARV).
-Then simply subtract the purchase price, repairs and all your monthly carrying costs.
-What you have left over is your profit.
+The first thing you need to do is determine the potential selling price of the house when it’s all fixed up.
+This is what’s known as after repair value (or ARV).
+Then simply subtract the purchase price, repairs, and all your monthly carrying costs.
+What you have left is your profit.

-If all this initial math point to profitability, then you may have an excellent house flip on your hands and you should consider purchasing it.
+If all this initial math points to profitability, then you may have an excellent house flip on your hands.
+You should consider purchasing it!

 Step #5: Manage the Rehab Tightly

-In the end, your profit largely depends on what you pay for the house initially, but making sure that the repair costs stay within your budget is equally if not more important.
-Likewise, overextending yourself by doing more than your budget allows on the rehab or taking your eye off the ball and allowing your contractor to run free are two of the quickest ways to ensure that your make profits will go up in smoke.
+In the end, your profit largely depends on what you pay for the house initially, but making sure that the repair costs stay within your budget is equally, if not more, important.
+Likewise, overextending yourself by doing more than your budget allows on the rehab or taking your eye off the ball and allowing your contractor to run free are two of the quickest ways to ensure that your profits will go up in smoke.

 Step #6: Work Fast, Make Profit

 Time is of the essence when flipping houses for profit.
 It’s a race against the clock because the longer the rehab takes or the longer the house sits on the market once it’s done, the less profit you make.
-Soft costs such as financing payments, insurance payments, town taxes, utilities and any and all other carrying costs, all which have to be paid at regular intervals, add up to diminish your profits, the longer you own the house.
+Soft costs, such as financing payments, insurance payments, town taxes, utilities, and any and all other carrying costs—all which have to be paid at regular intervals—will add up and diminish your profits.

-Contrary to what many people think, rapidly appreciating markets are not a necessary ingredient for house flipping success.
-As long as you stick to a disciplined set of rules, as big if not bigger profits can be made in slower markets as well.
-House flipping, because it is such a short-term style of real estate investing, is largely immune to extreme market fluctuations.
-And as a result, successful house flipping can be done under any kind of prevailing market conditions.
+Contrary to what many people think, rapidly appreciating markets are not a necessary ingredient for house-flipping success.
+As long as you stick to a disciplined set of rules, as big— if not bigger— profits can be made in slower markets, as well.
+Because it is such a short-term style of real estate investing, house flipping is largely immune to extreme market fluctuations.
+Successful house flipping can be done under any kind of prevailing market conditions as a result.

-When you think about it, house flipping is one of the least risky types of real estate investing there is.
-When you buy right, do a good job on the rehab, stick to your budget and put an end product on the market that shows beautifully and is priced right, you will make a profit flipping houses.
+When you think about it, house flipping is one of the least risky types of real estate investing there is!
+When you buy right, do a good job on the rehab, stick to your budget, and put an end product on the market that shows beautifully and is priced right, you will make a profit every time.